gerardrbentley/pipreqs-api/README.md

 Attempts to shallow `git clone` a given repo then run `pipreqs` on the codebase.
 Returns the resulting `requirements.txt` contents!

+*NOTE:* Caches responses for a given url for 5 minutes or until it is evicted by LRU policy

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/gerardrbentley/pipreqs-api)

 ## How to Use